 When can I see Theyyam in Kerala?

+For us, seeing Theyyam was one of the highlights of traveling in Kerala.
 You can see Theyyam performances all over the northern parts of Kerala (and neighboring areas in Karnataka) from October to May.
 November and December is the peak season to see Theyyam in Kerala, with multiple performances a day in temples all over the region.
 Theyyam performances are often part of Kerala tour packages during this time of year.

 The Kerala Tourism website has a Theyyam calendar, as does the Theyyam Calendar website.
 Note that dates and times often change, so it’s best to check with locals beforehand to make sure something is actually going on!